bewarb/to-do-ai-pwa/README.md

 ### macOS: Docker Postgres port conflict (quick checks)

 macOS can encounter the same issue if you run a local Postgres (Homebrew, Postgres.app) that binds to host port 5432.
-If that happens, you can either stop the local Postgres or use the repo's fallback port 5433.
+If that happens, you can either stop the local Postgres or use the repo fallback port 5433.

 Quick checks on macOS: